Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/MapViewIdentifyApp/README.md

 ## Usage

 The application starts with a MapView and displays a map with recent global earthquake events.
 A bottom sheet displays information about the last identified feature.
-Tap a feature to populate the bottom sheet with information about the event at that location.
+Tap a feature in the MapView to populate the bottom sheet with information about the earthquake event at that location.

 For more information on the composable `MapView` component and how it works, see it's [Readme](../../toolkit/geo-compose/README.md).